Goal orientation: Big Five personality characteristics

-Researchers in personality have settled on the Big Five model as the best conceptualization of personality which defines personality in terms of five measures: openness to experience, neuroticism, conscientiousness, and agreeableness.
+Researchers in personality have settled on the Big Five model as the best conceptualization of personality which defines personality in terms of five measures: openness to experience, neuroticism, extraversion, conscientiousness, and agreeableness.
 In a study by Zweig and Webster, the relationship between the Big Five and goal orientation was examined.
 They found that goal orientation and the Big Five are related yet distinct constructs.
 Personality factors combine to create people's various orientations toward learning and goals, which in turn predict the types of tasks they will engage in.
 In a meta-analysis by Payne et al., goal orientation was found to predict job performance better than the Big Five.

 Learning orientation was found to be positively correlated with all five measures of personality with openness to experience and conscientiousness having the largest correlations.
 Proving good performance was uncorrelated with all aspect of personality, apart from a negative correlation with neuroticism.